Community scientists help advance cancer research in the community

 When they first were looking to form the group, Center for Community-Engaged Translational Research contacted many of the community organizations with whom they had existing relationships and asked if they could suggest anyone who might be interested.

 “We described the program to our partners as a learning opportunity,” says Cassandra Harris, health education manager, Health Disparities Research.

-The response was positive, and the first 16 citizen scientists were trained last spring.
+The response was positive, and the first 16 community scientists were trained last spring.
 There’s a waiting list of others who want to help.
 Two more rounds of training are planned for 2019, and the team hopes researchers will reach even more communities in the future.

 A longer version of this story originally appeared in Messenger, MD Anderson’s quarterly publication for employees, volunteers, retirees and their families.